garylirocks/quickrefs/azure-sql-db.markdown

 ### Dynamic data masking

-- A presentation layer feature
+- Works for all SQL options
-- Data in the database is not changed, admins can always view the unmasked data
+- Data in the database is not changed
+  - Limit data exposure at SQL server level, no code change in application
 - You set data masking policy on **columns** (such as Social security number)
 - Could enable via the Portal or T-SQL
   - `ALTER TABLE [Customer] ALTER COLUMN Address ADD MASKED WITH (FUNCTION = 'partial(0,"XXXX-XXXX-XXXX-",4)')`
+- Admins (`dbo`) always get the unmasked data
-- To allow a user to retrieve unmasked data, explicitly grant `UNMASK` permission
+- To allow other users to retrieve unmasked data
+  - Explicitly grant `UNMASK` permission: `GRANT UNMASK TO <username>;`
+  - Or can be done in the Portal
+- For masked users
   - `SELECT INTO` or `INSERT INTO` results in masked data in target table
-  - Export run by a user without `UNMASK` permission, result file contains masked data
+  - Export result files contains masked data

 ### Classification and labeling